 Students will learn what exactly a watershed is and create their own using paper and makers.

 Presented by: Alix Lee-Tigner & Bruce Cardin, Tillamook Estuaries Partnership

-What you’ll need: Worksheets in Packet #1, sheet of blank white paper, cardstock, markers, two-sided sticky dots or tape, small cup of water or spray bottle.
+What you’ll need: Worksheets in Packet #1, a sheet of blank white paper, cardstock, markers, two-sided sticky dots or tape, a small cup of water or a spray bottle.

 How do fish survive life underwater?
 Learn about adaptations and get started on an art contest entry!